Dry White Stuff on Nipples During Pregnancy: Likely Causes

 Yes.
 Cracked nipples or nipple fissures in pregnancy happen when the breasts become engorged with milk.

 This excess fluid causes your nipple tissue to stretch, which can result in cracked skin on or around the nipples.
-Applying fresh breast milk or a warm compress can help to soothe the area.

 Should I Moisturize My Nipples During Pregnancy?